inckie/AnotherGlass/README.md

 ### Glass Enterprise Edition

 * Improve initial connect experience on the Glass Enterprise Edition:
-   * add service start/stop menu on Home card
-   * move GPS permissions handling to the Map card and make the permissions optional to start the service
    * handle permissions and MockGPS status changes without restarting the service.
 * Add option to run service without mobile application connection to simulate Explorer Edition features:
     * Add Tilt to Wake feature